Pickups... what's what and what for...

 The Single coil.

-Neck humbuckers (the pickup next the fret board) are lower in output due to the excessive string vibration in that area of the guitar, and most of the time that have an ALNICO 2, 4 or 5 magnet, and generally have a DC resistance of approximately 7-8 Ohms - which is pretty much what the original PAF's from the 1950's were.
+Neck humbuckers (the pickup next the fretboard) are lower in output due to the excessive string vibration in that area of the guitar, and most of the time they have an ALNICO 2, 4 or 5 magnet, and generally have a DC resistance of approximately 7-8 Ohms - which is pretty much what the original PAF's from the 1950's were.
 This all means that they have a great sweet throaty/fluty tone for solo's and a very nice round sound for clean/jazz.

-Bridge Humbuckers (next to the bridge) come in many different types of configurations, different coil wire gauges, different magnets and differing pole piece/blade styles: On our guitars they are all Alnico 5 magnets with a DC resistance of approximately 11-13 Ohms, and have the traditional PAF pole piece design.
+Bridge Humbuckers (next to the bridge) come in many different types of configurations, different coil wire gauges, different magnets and differing pole piece/blade styles.
 This gives them greater output than the neck pickups and means they have a good drive and kick needed for Lead Solo's, rock and Heavy Metal.
 They do clean up nicely too, so try rolling off the guitar volume and tone controls to experiment.

 Thanks for reading our report, to give you even more content check our pages below: